Special Education Teacher

 Were you told what each of the students' disabilities was before the school year?

-Asked by PoBoy98 over 12 years ago
+Asked by PoBoy98 almost 13 years ago

 No. Typically I received IEPs (Individual Education Plans) for my students within the first week of classes.
 The IEP is a legal document which describes (in varying detail) the student's disability/ies, areas of strength and weakness, their current level of performance in areas of deficit, academic/behavioral/social goals for them to achieve throughout the next year, and their specific placement in a special education and/or regular education classroom.
 I was legally mandated to uphold the requirements of the IEP and help the students reach their IEP goals, providing documentation of their progress over the course of the school year.